Portugal's Guterres leads race for U.N. chief after fifth ballot

-UNITED NATIONS Former Portuguese Prime Minister Antonio Guterres leads the race to become the next United Nations Secretary-General after a fifth U.N.
+UNITED NATIONS (Reuters) - Former Portuguese Prime Minister Antonio Guterres leads the race to become the next United Nations Secretary-General after a fifth U.N.
 Security Council secret ballot on Monday, diplomats said.

 The 15-member council cast a ballot for each of the remaining nine candidates with the choices of: encourage, discourage or no opinion.
 Guterres received 12 encourage, two discourage and one no opinion, diplomats said.